Surendra8402/CareerGenie-AI-Powered-Career-Guidance/README.md

 1. Open the application in a web browser.

-2. Enter your message in the input box.

-3. The chatbot will respond with a simulated Student Career Counselor response.
+2. Fill in your profile details (skills, education, experience, etc.).

+3. Interact with the AI chatbot by entering career-related queries.

+4. The chatbot will provide career guidance, skill-based recommendations, and empathetic responses.

 ## Project Structure

 - AI-Councellor.py: The main script containing the Streamlit application code.
 - requirements.txt: A file listing the project dependencies.

+📁 AI Counselor
+│── app.py                  # Main Streamlit app
+│── requirements.txt         # Dependencies list
+│── .streamlit/
+│    └── secrets.toml        # API key storage (local use)
+└── README.md                # Documentation

 ## Notes